DiLER-Digitell/dm_workshop_setup/workshop/setup.md

 `git config --global user.email`

+Which will return the email you have registered.

 Should you want to change or override this information, simply run the above commands again, providing your corrected email.